 Are you excited about pursuing a career as a software engineer?
 The traditional path involves earning a bachelor's in software engineering or a related field.
 However, many of today's largest tech companies, such as Apple and IBM, emphasize skills over formal education.

-To determine which software engineer degree or certificate is right for you, consider your career goals, budget, time constraints, and current skills.
-The following sections provide in-depth descriptions of the routes to becoming a software engineer.
+To determine which software engineer degree or certificate is right for you, consider your career goals, budget, availability, and current skills.
+The following sections provide in-depth descriptions of routes to becoming a software engineer.

 Software Engineering Certificates